Western-SPRINT/fNIRS-2024_ER-Decon/README.md

 **Requirements:**

-MATLAB (currently using 2022b), AnalyzIR Toolbox and Homer3.
+MATLAB (currently using 2022b) and AnalyzIR Toolbox.

+Uses [this tool](https://github.com/BrainsCAN-fNIRS/fNIRS_Tools) to handle file io, but could easily be adapted for other organization schemes.

 <br>